Primal-dual stochastic gradient method for convex programs with many functional constraints: Convergence analysis of the nonadaptive method

-In this section, we analyze the convergence of Algorithm \ref{alg:pd-sg} under Assumptions \ref{assump:kkt} and \ref{assump:bd}.
-We show that for convex problems, our method can achieve the optimal convergence rate $O(1/\sqrt{k})$, and for strongly convex problems, it can achieve a near-optimal rate $O((\log k)/\sqrt{k})$, where $k$ is the number of iterations.
+For ease of understanding, we first analyze the convergence of Algorithm \ref{alg:pd-sg} with the nonadaptive Setting \ref{set:nonadp}.
+Under Assumptions \ref{assump:kkt} through \ref{assump:cvx}, we show that for convex problems, our method can achieve the optimal convergence rate $O(1/\sqrt{k})$, and for problems with strongly convex objective, it can achieve a near-optimal rate $O((\log k)/k)$, where $k$ is the number of iterations.
 While existing analysis \cite{nedic2009subgradient, baes2013randomized} for saddle-point problems assumes the boundedness of the dual variable, we do not require such an assumption.
 Instead we can bound all $\vz^k$ in expectation by choosing appropriate parameters.
+In addition, we do not find any existing work that has shown $O((\log k)/k)$ rate for a primal-dual SGM by assuming strong convexity on the primal objective.